-NIST 800-53 IA-2, Identification and Authentication, network access to privileged accounts: The information system implements multi-factor authentication for network access to privileged accounts
+NIST 800-53 IA-2, Identification and Authentication, network access to privileged accounts: The information system implements MFA for network access to privileged accounts.

 A user attempts to log in to a protected server.

-Safeguard for Privileged Sessions receives the connection request and authenticates the user.
-Safeguard for Privileged Sessions can authenticate the user to a number of external user directories, for example, LDAP, Microsoft Active Directory, or RADIUS.
+SPS receives the connection request and authenticates the user.
+SPS can authenticate the user to a number of external user directories, (for example, LDAP, Microsoft Active Directory, or RADIUS).
 This authentication is the first factor.

-For OTP-like authentication factors, Safeguard for Privileged Sessions requests the one-time password (OTP) from the user, and sends it to the Okta server for verification.
+For OTP-like authentication factors, SPS requests the OTP from the user, and sends it to the

-If multi-factor authentication is successful, the user can start working, while Safeguard for Privileged Sessions records the user's activities.
-(Optionally, Safeguard for Privileged Sessions can retrieve credentials from a local or external credential store or password vault, and perform authentication on the server with credentials that are not known to the user.)
+If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
+(Optionally, SPS can retrieve credentials from a local or external Credential Store or password vault, and perform authentication on the server with credentials that are not known to the user.)

-In order to successfully connect Safeguard for Privileged Sessions with Okta, you need the following components.
+In order to successfully connect SPS with RADIUS server, you need the following components.

 An Okta API key.
-You will need it to configure the Safeguard for Privileged Sessions plugin.
+You will need it to configure the SPS plugin.